zongshenmu/GraphPartitioners/README.md

 pnum is the partitioned chunks, memsize is the memory size for edge  streaming methods, method is the choosed partitioner, lambda is for HDRF, balance_ratio is the edge counts deviating from the average, edgename is the absolute path for graph datasets.

 Make and run the `main.cpp`.
 The output file is the partitioned results and saved in ``{edgename}.edgepart.{pnum}``.

+### Future
+Our data-driven streaming graph partitioning will be released soon.
+It combines the node attributes and graph structure to partition the graph data and excute efficent distributed graph neural networks.